-Below we give some intuition based on $\tau_{10}$ since the discussion for the other two PCEs is similar.
-Theorem~\ref{thm:identification-obs}(a) expresses $\tau_{10}$ as the difference between weighted averages of the outcome under treatment and control.
-The weights in the formula consists of two parts: $Z/\pi(X)$ and $(1-Z)/\{1-\pi(X)\}$ correspond to the treatment probability; $e_{10}(X) S/p_{1}(X)$ and $e_{10}(X)(1-S)/\{1-p_{0}(X)\}$ correspond to the principal score.
+Below we give some intuition based on only $\tau_{10}$ since the discussion for the other two PCEs is similar.
+Theorem~\ref{thm:identification-obs}(a) expresses $\tau_{10}$ as the difference between weighted averages of the outcome under the treatment and control.
+The weights in the formula consist of two parts: $Z/\pi(X)$ and $(1-Z)/\{1-\pi(X)\}$ correspond to the treatment probability; $e_{10}(X) S/p_{1}(X)$ and $e_{10}(X)(1-S)/\{1-p_{0}(X)\}$ correspond to the principal score.
 Under Assumptions~\ref{assump:TAignorability}~and~\ref{assump:M}, the conditional expectations of the weights equal

 i.e., the conditional probability of principal stratum $U=10$ divided by its unconditional probability.

 Theorem~\ref{thm:identification-obs}(b) expresses $\tau_{10}$ in terms of the treatment probability and outcome mean.
 Under principal ignorability, the difference between the outcome means equals